Paranasal sinus mucocoeles represent complete opacification of one or more paranasal sinuses by mucous, often associated with bony expansion.

 - maxillary mucocoele may elevate the orbital floor and result in proptosis

-If a mucocoele becomes infected presentation is similar to acute sinusitis, with potential extension of infection into adjacent spaces:
+If a mucocoele becomes infected, clinical presentation is similar to acute sinusitis, with potential extension of infection into adjacent spaces:

 - intracranial - subdural empyema, meningitis, cerebral abscess